SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

 ) *Reconciler[T]
 ```

-The passed type parameter `T Component` is the concrete runtime type of the component's custom resource type.
+The passed type parameter `T Component` is the concrete runtime type of the component's custom resource type (respectively, a pointer to that).
 Furthermore,
 - `name` is supposed to be a unique name (typically a DNS name) identifying this component operator in the cluster; ìt will be used in annotations, labels, for leader election, ...
 - `resourceGenerator` is an implementation of the `Generator` interface, describing how the dependent objects are rendered from the component's spec.
 - `options` can be used to tune the behavior of the reconciler: